Louisiana Tech Bulldogs football: Skip Holtz era (2013–2021)

 On December 13, 2012, former UConn, East Carolina, and South Florida head coach Skip Holtz, son of legendary coach Lou Holtz, accepted an offer to become the head coach for the Louisiana Tech Bulldogs.

-Holtz's first season, the 2013 campaign, was a rebuilding year as the Bulldogs finished 4–8.
-However, 2014 would see a big improvement.
-Holtz's Bulldogs went on to finish first in C-USA West at 9–5 with a 35–18 win over Illinois in the Heart of Dallas Bowl.
-In 2015, the Bulldogs continued their success, finishing 9–4 and winning the New Orleans Bowl over Arkansas State, 47–28.
-In 2016, Holtz's Bulldogs finished 9–5.
-They won the C-USA West Division title and lost in the conference championship game against East Division champion Western Kentucky.
-Tech then accomplished their third consecutive bowl victory by defeating Navy in the Armed Forces Bowl by kicking a late field goal to win 48–45.
+Holtz's first season in 2013 saw the Bulldogs move from the WAC to Conference USA.
+The 2013 campaign was a rebuilding year for the Bulldogs, finishing the season with a 4–8 record.
+However, the following season would see a big improvement.
+Holtz's 2014 Bulldogs went on to finish first in C-USA West at 9–5, with a 35–18 win over Illinois in the Heart of Dallas Bowl.
+In 2015 the Bulldogs continued their success, finishing 9–4 and winning the New Orleans Bowl over Arkansas State, 47–28.
+The 2016 Bulldogs finished with a 9–5 record and the C-USA West Division title, ultimately losing against East Division champion Western Kentucky in the conference championship game.
+Tech finish the season with their third consecutive bowl victory, defeating Navy in the Armed Forces Bowl by kicking a late field goal to win 48–45.

-In 2017 Louisiana Tech handily defeated SMU in the Frisco Bowl 51–10 in Frisco, Texas.
+In 2017 Louisiana Tech handily defeated SMU in the Frisco Bowl 51–10 in Frisco, Texas, extending their bowl winning streak to 4.
 Tech's fifth consecutive bowl win was in 2018 when the Bulldogs defeated Hawaii in the Hawaii Bowl 31–14.
 In 2019, the Bulldogs finished 10–3 and continued the FBS's longest bowl winning streak at 6 with another victory over a P5 team in the Independence Bowl, defeating Miami, 14–0.
-It was the first G5 shutout of a P5 team ever in a bowl game and it was the first shutout in the Independence Bowl's 40+ year history.
+It was the first G5 shutout of a P5 team ever in a bowl game, as well as the first shutout in the Independence Bowl's 40+ year history.
 The Bulldogs went 5–5 in 2020, finishing with a 38–3 loss to Georgia Southern in the New Orleans Bowl.
 Holtz was fired after the 2021 season when the Bulldogs finished 3–9.
+He ended his tenure in Ruston with a 64–50 record, and 6 bowl victories.

 Sonny Cumbie era (2022–present)

 On November 30, 2021, Sonny Cumbie was named the 34th head coach of the Bulldogs.
 Cumbie previously served as the interim head coach, offensive coordinator, and quarterbacks coach at Texas Tech University.
 Cumbie signed a five-year contract with Louisiana Tech worth $4.85 million.
+Cumbie led the Bulldogs to an appearance in the 2024 Independence Bowl, losing 27–6 to Army.